zhongpeixiang/zhongpeixiang.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am currently a third-year PhD student at Nanyang Technological University (NTU), Singapore, supervised by Prof. Miao Chunyan.
-My research interests include affective computing, conversational AI and natural language processing.
+My research interests include *affective computing*, *conversational AI* and *natural language processing*.
 My research objective is to augment neural conversational models with emotional intelligence.

 Specifically, I work on text-based emotion detection and generation, especially in conversational systems.
 I also have some research experience in emotion recognition from EEG signals.